erickjavalos/line-following-vroomba/README.md

 ## Description

 Developed a line following robot using the Roomba 675 platform.
 Stripping the entire robot except its wheels, I was able to interface my own microcontroller, IR sensors, and motor drivers to have the robot navigate through the course.
+At each timestep, the robot senses its environment via the IR sensors, then accurately moves via a PD controller to the center of the line.

 ## Hardware Used
 - Arduino Nano